The Stronger: Plot

 Two actresses, one married and one not, meet accidentally at a café.
 The audience witnesses many reactions and imply meaning through the verbal recitation of the married character combined with the silent reaction and physical activity of the unmarried character.
 The relationship between the two involves an unseen character; the husband.
 The play is semi-autobiographical.

-Premier Production
+Productions and adaptations

 The Stronger was first presented on a triple bill at the Dagmar Theatre, March 9, 1889 as part of Mr. Strindberg’s own company: The Scandinavian Experimental Theatre.
 The other two plays were Creditors (play) and Pariah.
 The characters: (Mrs. X) was portrayed by Strindberg’s first wife; Siri von Essen, with Nathalia Larsen (Miss Y).

-English Translated/Adapted Productions

 The New York Broadway premiere was presented at the 48th Street Theatre on March 18, 1913 (1 performance).